Mamila2018/hello-world/README.md

 ~~This was mistaken text~~
 **This text is _extremely_ important**
+***All this text is important***

+Quoting text
+You can quote text with a >.

-***All this text is important*** in the words of abraham lincon:
+in the words of abraham lincon:
 > Pardon my French